Emulating complex dynamical simulators with random Fourier features: Sampling from GP posteriors

+It is worth mentioning that generating $\hat{Y}^{(s)}(\bx)$ incurs a constant cost of $\mathcal O (M^3)$.
+However, sampling from a GP posterior distribution on a discrete domain $\mathcal X$ has a computational complexity of $\mathcal O(|\mathcal X|^3)$ due to a required Cholesky decomposition of the covariance matrix.
+The computational burden of this sampling strategy becomes prohibitive as $|\mathcal X|$ grows exponentially with the dimension \cite{mutny2018}.

-wherein $\hat{\boldsymbol{\Phi}} = \left\lbrack \hat{\boldsymbol\phi}(\bx^1), \ldots, \hat{\boldsymbol\phi}(\bx^n) \right\rbrack$ is an $M\times n$-dimensional matrix and estimates $\boldsymbol{\Phi}$.
-Since the construction of $\hat{\boldsymbol\phi}(\bx)$ (see Equation (\ref{approx_phi})) relies on i.i.d. samples taken from the kernel spectral density $p(\boldsymbol{\omega})$ and $p(b)$, the predictive mean in (\ref{GP_mean_approx}) is stochastic and its $s$-th realisation is denoted by $\hat{f}^{(s)}(\bx)$.
-By repeating the Monte Carlo sampling scheme, we can generate multiple such realisations.
-This idea is used to emulate dynamical simulators where multiple draws from the approximate flow map are employed to perform one-step ahead predictions.
-With this, one can quantify uncertainty of the time series prediction in the absence of a closed-form expression.
-See the next section for more details on this.
-The procedure to approximate the predictive mean with RFF is outlined in Algorithm \ref{alg:approx_pred_mean}.
+The procedure to generate a sample of the GP posterior is outlined in Algorithm \ref{alg:approx_pred_mean}.
+Now, one can generate multiple such GP samples by drawing different realisations $\mathbf{w}^{(s)}$.
+This idea is used to emulate dynamical simulators where draws from the emulated flow map are employed to perform one-step ahead predictions.
+With this, we can quantify uncertainty of the time series prediction as described in the next section.